Follow Your Nose -- Which Code Smells are Worth Chasing?: Threats to Validity

 \section{Threats to Validity}

-Our data set contains only Java projects, simplifying its construction and taking language differences out of the equation.
+We conducted a focused research, raising threats of external validity.
+Our dataset contains only Java projects, simplifying its construction and taking language differences out of the equation.
 But this raises a question whether the results hold for other languages too.